 Automobile Insurance Fraud Program

-The Fraud Division is the primary law enforcement agency responsible for investigating automobile insurance fraud crimes and it coordinates enforcement operations with municipal, state, and federal enforcement agencies throughout California.
-Completed investigations are filed with the local district attorney or the United States Attorney General’s Office.
+The Fraud Division is the primary law enforcement agency responsible for investigating automobile insurance fraud crimes and it coordinates enforcement operations with municipal, state, and federal law enforcement agencies throughout California.
+Completed investigations are filed with the local district attorney or the United States Attorney’s Office.

 District Attorneys' Automobile Insurance Fraud Program

-For fiscal year 2017-18, California district attorneys initiated 2,532 investigations and made 1,142 arrests.
+For Fiscal Year 2020-21, California district attorneys initiated 2,183 investigations and made 701 arrests.
 This number includes the Fraud Division’s enforcement actions and local law enforcement investigations.
-District attorneys prosecuted 1,758 cases involving 1,965 defendants with chargeable fraud totaling $20,714,587, which resulted in 981 convictions and $2,029,028 in restitution ordered by the courts.
+District attorneys prosecuted 1,378 cases involving 1,538 defendants with chargeable fraud totaling $19,270,955, which resulted in 452 convictions and $1,010,164 in restitution ordered by the courts.

 Organized Automobile Fraud Activity Interdiction Program

 The California State Legislature has determined that organized automobile fraud activity operating in major urban centers of the state represents a significant portion of all individual fraud-related automobile insurance cases.
-This fraudulent activity drives higher insurance premiums in certain urban and low-income areas of the state.
-The problem demands coordinated effort by all appropriate agencies and organizations.
-California Insurance Code Section 1874.8 requires the Insurance Commissioner to award three to ten grants for a coordinated program targeted at the successful prosecution and elimination of organized automobile fraud activity.
-The primary focus of the program is organized criminal activity that occurs in urban areas and which often involves the staging of collisions and filing accident or damage claims.
+This fraudulent activity endangers the safety of the public and drives higher insurance premiums in certain urban and low-income areas of the state.
+The primary focus of the program is the investigation of organized criminal activity that occurs in urban areas and which often involves the staging of collisions and the filing of fraudulent accident or damage claims.

 District Attorneys' Organized Automobile Fraud Activity Interdiction Program